Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: Acknowledgments

 \section{Acknowledgments}

 V. K. was supported by the Croatian Science Foundation under the project number HRZZ-IP-2022-10-5116 (FANAP).
 The authors are grateful to Thomas Bloom for creating and maintaining the website \emph{Erd\H{o}s problems}, which helped initiate this project.
 They would also like to thank Sayan Dutta and Zach Hunter for their comments on the website discussion forum.
+Finally, the authors are indebted to the anonymous referee for their numerous suggestions on improving the exposition.